mrtea99/mob-exercise-fizz-buzz/README.md

 # Prerequisites
 1. Node version `14.15^`, `16.10^` or `18.0^` and A package manager like NPM or Yarn
-  a.
-Both can be handled together with a version manager like [nvm](https://github.com/nvm-sh/nvm)
+    - Both can be handled together with a version manager like [nvm](https://github.com/nvm-sh/nvm)
 3. A text editor, preferably an IDE such as [VSCode](https://code.visualstudio.com/)
 4. [Git](https://git-scm.com/)